ekm507/myday/README.md

 # myday: a simple yet powerful app for journaling

-__note__: this app is not usable yet!
+__Warning__: this app is not usable yet!

-this is going to be a simple and powerful app for making daily journals.
+This is going to be a simple and powerful app for making daily journals.

-## what is this app (goals)
+## What is this app (goals)

-this is a note taking and diary writing app
+This is a note-taking and diary writing app

-### why powerful?
+### Why powerful?

-below are the basic requirements this app has to satisfy
+Below are the basic requirements this app has to satisfy

 - you can add text, image and files to your journals.
 - everything is encrypted.
-- you can have several journals, each with it's own password.
+- you can have several journals, each with its own password.
 - you have got a powerful command-line interface (CLI).

-### why simple?
+### Why simple?

-there are things this app should avoid.
+There are things this app should avoid.
 looking at items below you can find.

 - this is completely cli based so that anyone can make a gui for this.
 - adding entries to journal is very easy.

-## how to use
+## How to use

-this app is not ready to use yet because it does not have a suitable user interface.
+This app is not ready to use yet because it does not have a suitable user interface.
-but there is a sample CLI for it you can use for testing.
+but there is a sample CLI for it, you can use for testing.

-### download this app and install requirements
+### Download and Install

-first of all, clone this repository
+First, clone this repository

 ```bash
 $ git clone 'https://github.com/ekm507/myday.git'